aws-samples/automotive-software-developer-workbench/blueprints/etas-autosar-cp/README.md

 ./scripts/deploy etas-autosar-cp
 ```

 This second `deploy` run will take about **18 minutes**.
-Afterward, please allow another **10 minutes** before accessing the workbench, clicking the link printed by `deploy`
+Afterwards, please allow another **10 minutes** before accessing the workbench, then click the link printed by `deploy`:

 ![Second deploy](./docs/output2.png)

-with the following credentials
+and connect using with the following credentials:

+Username: `Administrator`

+Password: `Reinvent2023@`

 ![Access workbench](./docs/credentials.png)

+You're good to go!

+## Video Tutorial

-Follow the video instructions here [TBD: ADD LINK] to experiance the blueprint.
+You can follow the video instructions here [TBD: ADD LINK] to experience the blueprint.

+## Tools Details

+- [ETAS ASCET-DEVELOPER](https://www.etas.com/en/products/ascet-developer.php) is a professional development tool that can be used to model functions and generate C code based on graphic models and text-based programming notations.
+ETAS ASCET-DEVELOPER allows you to efficiently develop high-performance, easy-to-maintain, secure application software for embedded systems.

+- [ETAS EHANDBOOK](https://www.etas.com/en/products/ehandbook.php) is an award-winning solution that combines multiple document files from different development sources into an easy-to-use, interactive format.
+ETAS EHANDBOOK saves you valuable time by understanding complex ECU applications faster.

+- [ETAS VECU-BUILDER](https://www.etas.com/en/products/vecu-builder.php) is a tool for the generation of virtual ECUs as FMU for the verification and validation of automotive microcontroller software in Software-in-Loop (SIL) setups.
+ETAS VECU-Builder allows you to generate stand-alone, executable virtual ECUs for comprehensive cooperation with OEMs and suppliers.

+- [ETAS COSYM](https://www.etas.com/en/products/cosym-co-simulation-platform.php) is a powerful simulation and integration platform for testing and validating software in all phases of software development.
+ETAS COSYM helps to reduce costs and time by moving HiL tests forward to virtual simulation (MiL/SiL).

+- [ETAS MODEL-SIMULATOR](https://www.etas.com/en/applications/software-in-the-loop-testing-in-the-cloud.php) is a platform for parallel simulation, test execution and driving cycle generation.
+Allowing you to significantly increase the simulation speed, receive fast feedback and detect errors at an early stage – all while maintaining data security in according to ISO 27001.

 ## Cleanup